CNAG-Biomedical-Informatics/convert-pheno/docs/faq.md

     We support [NCI Thesaurus](https://ncithesaurus.nci.nih.gov/ncitbrowser), [ICD-10](https://icd.who.int/browse10), [CDISC](https://www.cdisc.org/standards/terminology/controlled-terminology) (Study Data Tabulation Model Terminology) and data from [Athena-OHDSI](https://athena.ohdsi.org/search-terms/start) which includes multiple ontologies, such as _SNOMED, RxNorm or LOINC_.

     ##### last change 2023-01-27 by Manuel Rueda [:fontawesome-brands-github:](https://github.com/mrueda)

+??? faq "Are longitudinal data supported?"

+    Although Beacon v2 and Phenopackets v2 allow for storing time information in some properties, there is currently no way to associate medical visits to properties.
+To address this:

+    * `omop2bff` -  we added an _ad hoc_ property (**_visit**) to store medical visit information for longitudinal events in variables that have it (e.g., measures, observations, etc.).

+    * `redcap2bff` - In REDCap, visit/event information is not stored at the record level.
+We added this information inside `info` property.

+    We raised this issue to the respective communities in the hope of a more permanent solution.

+    ##### last change 2023-03-24 by Manuel Rueda [:fontawesome-brands-github:](https://github.com/mrueda)

+??? faq "How are variables that cannot be mapped handled during the conversion process?"

+    When converting between different data standards, it is common to encounter situations where some variables cannot be directly mapped to their equivalent in the target standard.
+In such cases, we typically store the original variable under the _info_ property in the converted file.

+    ##### last change 2023-03-25 by Manuel Rueda [:fontawesome-brands-github:](https://github.com/mrueda)

 ## Installation